 What will be the content and structure of the site?

 What sites do you like / hate in terms of their design and functionality?

 (You can read more about specifying website requirements here.)

 When I am designing websites I use either Squarespace, which I find a more flexible option where design is the key element, or Shopify, if e-commerce is the main driver.
 (I have in the past also built some sites with Wordpress.)

-To give you some idea about pricing, a standard site will cost between £600 - £900, depending on the specification, and an e-commerce site will cost from £1,000 to £2,000.
-(The main factor that affects the cost of e-commerce sites is the number of products that you want to sell.
+It is very hard to give a set price for a website until we have had a conversation about your specific requirements.
+To give you some idea about pricing, a site without e-commerce functionality will cost between £600 - £2,000, depending on the complexities of the specification, and an e-commerce site will cost from £1,000 to £3,000.
+(One of the main factors that affects the cost of e-commerce sites is the number of products that you want to sell.
 As I have discovered, there is a big difference in the work required to upload 20 products compared to 200...)
 In addition to my costs, you will also need to take out a subscription with Squarespace or Shopify to pay for hosting, security updates etc. Once we have agreed to go ahead, I will require half the payment in advance, with the rest paid on completion.

-I can show you how to update the site yourself which is pretty straightforward.
-If you are really averse to doing this, we can agree a maintenance contract for which I charge £25 per hour.
+I can show you how to update the site yourself which is pretty straightforward, and is one of the main reasons I choose to work with Squarespace and Shopify.
+If you are really averse to updating your own site, we can agree a maintenance contract for which I charge £25 per hour.